PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     Give at least one example for each preset shape option.

 Only one shape option can be specified per module.
-When you want to indicate multiple perceptual shapes in one sign, as you could for :ref:`SIGN_LANGUAGE <https://asl-lex.org/visualization/?sign=sign_language>`_, one way to code the full set of movements is to add as many modules as there are distinct shapes.
+When you want to indicate multiple perceptual shapes in one sign, as you could for `SIGN_LANGUAGE <https://asl-lex.org/visualization/?sign=sign_language>`_, one way to code the full set of movements is to add as many modules as there are distinct shapes.
 The modules will be assigned to the ``x-slot visualization`` in the order in which they're coded, so it's important to start with the first movement in the sequence and continue in order.
 Another way to capture the full movement is to create a new shape label.
 This may be a useful option for shapes that reappear in many signs.

 .. note::
-    For the special case of shape combinations where multiple straight movements are signed in sequence, as in :ref:`CANCEL <https://www.handspeak.com/word/search/index.php?id=312>`_ or :ref:`SEMESTER <https://www.handspeak.com/word/search/index.php?id=4065>`_, you have the option to select that this movement 'interacts with a subsequent straight movement.'
+    For the special case of shape combinations where multiple straight movements are signed in sequence, as in `CANCEL <https://www.handspeak.com/word/search/index.php?id=312>`_ or `SEMESTER <https://www.handspeak.com/word/search/index.php?id=4065>`_, you have the option to select that this movement 'interacts with a subsequent straight movement.'
 This will mean that, once you are finished with the current module, the program will create another movement module automatically for the next movement in the sequence with a 'straight' shape already specified.

 .. _axis_direction_entry: